Airyzz/Velocity3D/README.md

 # Velocity3D
- A series of scripts to apply velocity from After Effects and Sony Vegas to 3D Packages
+ A series of scripts to apply velocity from After Effects and Sony Vegas (Soon) to 3D Packages